- Grand Palace, Bangkok

 Day 7 Chiang Mai-Phitsanulok

-Drive to the city of Phitsanulok, one of the largest in northern Thailand.
+A long drive today to the city of Phitsanulok, one of the largest in northern Thailand, visiting a tea plantation en route.
 Enjoy some free time to explore at your leisure.

 Day 8 Phitsanulok-Sukhothai